Last Updated on February 27, 2025

 Preventing stalls involves a combination of practice and understanding your car’s mechanics.
 Here are some tips to help you avoid stalling:

-- Practice Clutch Control: Spend time in a safe, quiet area practicing the balance between the clutch and the accelerator.
+- Practise Clutch Control: Spend time in a safe, quiet area practising the balance between the clutch and the accelerator.

 - Use the Handbrake on Hills: Engage the handbrake during hill starts to prevent rolling back and give you time to find the biting point.